x00tex/hackTheBox/Boxes/linux/Retired/openkeyS/README.md

 * **[check_auth](dump/check_auth) file**

-* file is not excuting in linux because it made form OpenBSD.
+* file is not executing in linux because it made form OpenBSD.
 * i search for `OpenBSD check_auth` and found Authentication Bypass and Local Privilege Escalation Vulnerabilities.

 # User Exploit